eclipxe13/cmdlnprint/docker/README.md

 # cmdlnprint docker image

-This image is based on debian stretch that ships with firefox 52 (as of 2017-06-18)
+This image is based on Debian Stretch that ships with firefox 52 (as of 2017-06-18)

 ```